Ultimate Guide to Driving The Road to Hana, Maui

 It’s strikingly beautiful with the black sand beach named Pai’iloa Beach, the bright green plant life, and turquoise waters.

-There are hiking trails to take you to sea arches, blowholes, caves, lava tubes and stunning view to the East Maui coastline.
+There are loop hiking trails to take you to sea arches, blowholes, caves, lava tubes and stunning view to the East Maui coastline.

-You may even want to stay awhile for swimming.
-The waves looked pretty rough and sucky when we were here though so be cautious.
 It’s best to check with the local’s swimming conditions of beaches.
 I know we lose a lot of tourists each year on our Australian beaches because they enter not understanding the local conditions.

 The translation for Wai’anapanapa is “glistening water” or “water flashing rainbow hues”, both of which are accurate in describing the powerful contrast between the black, pebble lava field and the deep blue-greens of the ocean.